cromandini/TATLayout/README.md

 #### Features:
 - Category in `NSLayoutConstraint` providing a factory method for creating constraints using a linear equation format string.
-- Category in `NSLayoutConstraint ` providing methods for auto installation and uninstallation.
+- Category in `NSLayoutConstraint ` providing methods for activation and deactivation that can be used in iOS 6+ but uses iOS 8 when available.
 - A couple of helper methods useful for working with layouts.

 ## Requirements